For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Powered by our not-for-profit foundation, TreadRight

-Our expedition at its end, say a fond farewell to your newfound friends.
+Our epic journey through the sacred lands of Israel has come to an end.
+All that's left to say is a fond farewell to fellow pilgrims as you prepare for your journey home.
 Find out more about your free airport transfer at trafalgar.com/freetransfers.

 Prices shown are per person based on two people sharing a twin room.
 To request a personalized travel quote, click "Request Quote" and a Travel Specialist will send your custom quote including airfare if requested.